Spring has finally sprung in Wisconsin (sighs of relief all around)!

 This past weekend, as the kids were playing outside, my oldest daughter made a surprising discovery.
 Next to our garage, bordered on two sides by the brick walls of our house, was a fluffy nest made of mulch and feathers.
 In the center were a dozen pale green-gray eggs.

 A little while later, two mallards – a male and a female – made an appearance in our front yard.
 They stood together on the grass a short distance away, as if conferring on whether or not we could be trusted.
 Soon, the hen waddled cautiously over to the nest and settled in for the evening.

 Yes, we have a nesting mama duck in our yard!
-Based on the date we first saw her sitting on the nest, the ducklings should hatch in early June if all goes well.
+If we’re lucky, we might see the ducklings in early June.